rayxuan2000/E-commerce-Fraud-Detection-and-Risk-Analysis/README.md

 ## Summary
-- Used E-commerce company transaction data sets (data size= 138376), built machine learning solution and gained insights to mimimize enterprise fraud losses via Python.
+- Built machine learning models on a E-commerce company's 138K+ transaction data sets to predict fraudulent activities via **Python**.
-- Identified potential fraud country information based on ip address and reduce the look-up time by 22%.
+- Identified potential fraud country information based on ip address and **reduce the look-up time** by 22% using binary search.
-- Utilized feature engineering, built logistic regression and random forest model with and without SMOTE (Synthetic Minority Oversampling Technique) method on minority set, performed parameter tuning, increased recall score by 20% , and analyzed fraud characteristics by presenting feature importance.
+- Utilized feature engineering, built **logistic regression** and **random forest** model with and without **SMOTE (Synthetic Minority Oversampling Technique)** method on minority set, performed parameter tuning, **increased recall score** by 20% , and analyzed fraud characteristics by presenting feature importance.
+- Designed a real-time alert system to prevent fraudulent activities.